redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.3-kickstart-playbook/README.md

 ### Step 3 - Running the Job Template

-Now that the job template has been created, click on the rocket ship to launch the job template.
-Monitor the output for any errors or issues, however hopefully the job executes successfully.
+Now that the job template has been created, click on the **Launch** button to start a Job.
+Monitor the output for any errors or issues.

 As a reminder, the output of jobs can be reviewed on the **Jobs** tab.

 ### Step 4 - Reviewing the Kickstart File

-Once the job has completed, the kickstart file can be viewed immediately via connecting to a web server.
-Open a web browser and navigate to `http://(kickstart-host-from-your-student-page)/student$(your-student-number)-kickstart.ks`
+Once the job has completed, the kickstart file can be viewed immediately via connecting to the web server.
+Open a web browser and navigate to `http://(edge-manager-from-your-student-page)/student$(your-student-number)-kickstart.ks`

-Ideally, the variables and conditional blocks will have templated out, and the kickstart will be filled out with all the correct information.
-Give it a once-over to confirm the values you're expecting are present.
+Ideally, the variables and conditional blocks will have templated properly, and the kickstart will be filled out with all the correct information.
+Review the contents of the kickstart to confirm the values you're expecting are present.

-Remember: a chunk of the playbook was surrounded by the `raw` key, meaning Ansible didn't attempt to resolve/replace the variables and simply put down what was there.
+Remember: a portion of the playbook was surrounded by the `raw` key, meaning Ansible didn't attempt to resolve/replace the variables and rendered the content as it was declared.
 This is by design, as our playbook has some of its own variables.

 ### Solutions